Summer Field Technician (1-2 positions)

-This position is for current UC students (any UC campus) or spring 2023 UC graduates.
-If you already have a bachelor’s degree and directly relevant field experience, consider our non-student crew lead position.
+This position is for current UC students (any UC campus) or recent (Spring 2024) UC graduates.

 Equipment and gear

 All necessary field equipment will be provided.
 Communal camping gear (e.g., water jugs and cooking gear) will also be provided.
 The crew members will be responsible for their own personal camping gear and field clothing.